Waterproof Outdoor Extension Cord: Ultimate Guide

 Safe Use and Maintenance of Your Outdoor Power Lifeline

-Even the best outdoor extension cord won’t guarantee safety if used improperly.
-Treat your cord with respect; it’s a conduit of powerful electricity.
+Even the best outdoor extension cord will not guarantee safety if used improperly.
+Treat your cord with respect; it is a conduit of powerful electricity.

 Installation Best Practices